riptano/astra-portal-getting-started/gettingStartedWithAstraDB/step_3.md

-## Learn what application changes are needed to connect to Astra DB
+## What changes do I need to connect to Astra DB?